CassandraGoose/ideabox-functional-ish/README.md

 The goal of this project is to explore how a lightly functional Vanilla JS project may look for a student of JS.

+- This is only slightly functional.
+I really only did a little composition.
+I moreso considered immutable data and pure functions, but of course it isn't strict.
+I spent most of my time considering how to organize my code, since organziation is a little more apparent and clear when utilizing OOP, but not so clear in FP.

 ## Notes:

 My understanding and implementation of ‘functional’: